systronix/Ethernet2/README.md

 http://www.arduino.cc/en/Reference/Ethernet
 but note that this is **note** the Arduino Ethernet library.
 It just supports many of the same functions.

+## Changes to this Systronix Fork
+Several enhancements have been added to make this library more useful.
+- Read of remote IP address.
+Know who is trying to connect to your system.
+This seems like such an obvious need but it's not in the Arduino library.
+- Read remote IP port
+- Read status of each socket

+### EthernetClient.cpp
+#### IPAddress EthernetClient::remoteIP()
+return remote IP address of current socket
+#### IPAddress EthernetClient::remoteIP(uint8_t socket)
+return remote IP address of a specific socket
+#### uint16_t EthernetClient::remotePort()
+return remote port of current socket

+### Ethernet2.cpp
+Socket status for all 8 supported sockets.
+This is helpful for debugging, for example, am I about to run out of sockets?
+If so, why?
+Do I have zombie sockets in a persistent close-wait state?
+#### static void printSocketStatusX(uint8_t);
+print any one socket status
+####  static void printSocketStatus(uint8_t);
+print one or more socket status starting with [0]

+Output can look like this:
+	Socket(1) SnSr=Establ SnMR=TCP IP=192.168.1.1 Port=52645 MAC=20:CF:30:B8:3D:ED

 ## Example Programs
 Lots of examples using this library, many tested 24/7 for months (as of 2017 Sep), with some documentation and an attempt at useful comments in the code